Study of the four-body decays $B^{0}_{S} \rightarrow \pi\pi\pi\pi$ in the perturbative QCD approach: S Wave Function

 \section{S Wave Function}

-For the quasi-two-body decays $B^{0}_{S} \rightarrow N_{1}N_{2} \rightarrow \pi\pi\pi\pi$, we proceed it mainly via quasi-two-body channels, which contain the S wave and the P wave pion-pair resonant state.
-Similar to previous Ref~\cite{Zou:2021cd}, S-wave two-pion distribution amplitudes are written as.
+For the quasi-two-body decays $B^{0}_{S} \rightarrow N_{1}N_{2} \rightarrow \pi\pi\pi\pi$, we proceed it mainly via quasi-two-body channels, which contain S wave and P wave pion-pair resonant state.
+Similar to previous Ref~\cite{Zou:2021cd}, S-wave two-pion distribution amplitudes are written as

-With the Gegenbauer coefficient $a_{S}$ and the twist-2 and twist-3 light-cone distribution amplitudes $\phi^{0}_{S}(x,\omega)$, $\phi^{s}_{S}(x,\omega)$, $\phi^{t}_{S}(x,\omega)$.
+with the Gegenbauer coefficient $a_{S}$ and the twist-2 and twist-3 light-cone distribution amplitudes $\phi^{0}_{S}(x,\omega)$, $\phi^{s}_{S}(x,\omega)$, $\phi^{t}_{S}(x,\omega)$.

 $F_{S}(\omega^{2})$ is time-like form factor.
-For a narrow resonance, we consider Breit-Wigner line shape to describe, such as $f_{0}(500)$, the $d\bar{d}$ component in the S-wave amplitude, we adopt the BW model,
+For a narrow resonance, we consider Breit-Wigner line shape to describe, such as $f_{0}(500)$, the $d\bar{d}$ component in the S-wave amplitude